Festivals in the Philippines | April Guide

 April 10-13 / Malaybalay, Bukidnon

-Furthermore south, Kaamulan Festival is the grand thanksgiving celebration among the indigenous hilltribe communities of Bukidnon.
-Running since the mid-70s, Kaamulan is one of the best festivals in the Philippines because of its well-balanced executions of cultural integrity & tourism in one spectacle.
+Further down south, Kaamulan Festival is the grand thanksgiving celebration among the indigenous hilltribe communities of Bukidnon.
+Running since the mid-70s, Kaamulan is one of the best festivals in the Philippines because of its well-balanced executions.
+Talk about tourism & keeping its people’s cultural integrity in one spectacle, Kaamulan does it.
 Truly, this one you must not miss!

 Panaad sa Negros